 Reciprocity: members’ records are linked together and more discoverable because all members link their references.

-As a member organization, we can obligate all our members to link their references, so that individual members can avoid the inconvenience of signing bilateral agreements to link to persistent resources on other platforms.
+As a member organisation, we can obligate all our members to link their references, so that individual members can avoid the inconvenience of signing bilateral agreements to link to persistent resources on other platforms.
 The result is a scholarly communications infrastructure that enables the exchange of ideas and knowledge.

 Discoverability: research travels further when everyone links their references.
 Because DOIs don’t break if implemented correctly, they will always lead readers to the resource they’re looking for, including yours.
 When the DOIs are displayed, anyone can copy and share them.
 This will also enable better tracking of where and when people are talking about and sharing scholarly objects, including in social media.